zstumgoren/bls-api/docs/api_hello_world.md

 A variety of cloud platforms such as [Amazon Web Services](https://aws.amazon.com) and [Google Cloud Platform (GCP)](https://cloud.google.com/) provide cloud functions.

-For this tutorial, we'll use  GCP [Cloud Functions](https://cloud.google.com/functions), but just be aware that a variety of companies offer similar functionality (e.g. AWS [Lambdas](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html)).
+For this tutorial, we'll use  GCP [Cloud Run functions](https://cloud.google.com/functions), but just be aware that a variety of companies offer similar functionality (e.g. AWS [Lambdas](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html)).

-Before we get to the fancy stuff, we'll start by simply creating a basic API to get a feel for Google Cloud Functions.
+Before we get to the fancy stuff, we'll start by simply creating a basic API to get a feel for Google Cloud Run functions.

 We'll then move on to a more sophisticated API tailored for our data visualization app.

-## Cloud Functions - hello world
+## Cloud Run functions - hello world

 GCP provides the ability to easily create an API ["endpoint"](https://en.wikipedia.org/wiki/Web_API#Endpoints) using basic Python code (or Node.js, or a variety of other languages).